ioccc-src/winner/1989/jar.1/README.md

 `/dev/tty`.

-As a historical note, the Makefile does echo the original command to standard output, the original shell command that did write raw binary to the `/dev/tty` special file.
+As a historical note, the Makefile does echo the original command to standard output, the original shell command that once wrote raw binary to the `/dev/tty` special file.

-The use piping raw binary thru stings makes the original 1989 output more apparent, as was the case when using dumb CRT terminals (some do dumb that they couldn't even process simple ANSI escape sequences) were more common.
+The use of piping raw binary thru stings makes the original 1989 output more apparent, as was the case when using dumb CRT terminals (some do dumb that they couldn't even process simple ANSI escape sequences) were more common.